Generic Name: warfarin (WAR far in)

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Warfarin may cause you to bleed more easily, which can be severe or life-threatening.
-Call your doctor or seek emergency medical attention if you have any unusual bleeding, or bleeding that will not stop.
+Seek emergency medical attention if you have any unusual bleeding, or bleeding that will not stop.
 You may also have bleeding on the inside of your body, such as in your stomach or intestines.
 Call your doctor at once if you have black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds.
 These could be signs of bleeding in your digestive tract.

 pain, swelling, hot or cold feeling, skin changes, or discoloration anywhere on your body;